 Hibi: incense matches made in Japan

 We were first attracted by the sleek design of Hibi products.
-Made in Japan, the incense is elegant and incredibly smart in its design.
-It was designed to function like a matchbox, which resembles nothing known.
-The packaging it comes in is compact and looks like a traditional matchbox.
-Inside are eight small incense sticks that have exactly the shape - you guessed it - of crackling matches.
+Made in Japan, the incense is elegant and incredibly clever in its design.
+It was designed to function like a matchbox, unlike anything known.
+The packaging it comes in is compact and resembles a traditional matchbox.
+Inside are eight small incense sticks shaped exactly like — you guessed it — strike-anywhere matches.
 Composed of delicate yet captivating scents, the Hibi collection includes fragrances such as classic lavender and essential Japanese aromas like Yuzu.

-To use the incense, simply strike the tip of the stick against the side of the box.
-Once lit, tilt it downwards so that the flame continues to burn.
-When the flame reaches the incense part of the stick, blow on it and place it on Hibi's exclusive round mat to let it burn while releasing its sweet bouquet (the Hibi team told us that their mat is an original design with a pending patent and is made from non-flammable materials).
+To use the incense, simply strike the head of the stick on the side of the box.
+When lit, tilt it downward so the flame continues to burn.
+When the flame reaches the incense part of the stick, blow it out and place it on Hibi's exclusive round mat to let it smolder and release its gentle bouquet (the Hibi team told us their mat is an original design with a patent pending and is made from non-flammable materials).

 Each stick burns for about 10 minutes, but the scent lingers in your space much longer.